 Endozoicomonas is associated with high growth rates.
-Endozoicomonas is linked to metabolic benefits to the coral host35,363437 and experimental studies have shown that decreases in its abundance is typical with disease38,39 or other health stressors such as bleaching 33.
-This suggests that the striking correlation between Endozoicomonas and disease is not due to pathogenesis by Endozoicomonas, but instead might arise due to opportunity costs (e.g., in innate immunity, permissiveness to CAMA formation, or symbiosis with defensive microbes within coral tissue).
-If maintenance of high abundances of Endozoicomonas has fitness costs, they may be balanced by metabolic benefits, and we should expect that Endozoicomonas would be more abundant in corals with life-history strategies that favor traits such as rapid growth.
+Endozoicomonas is often linked to metabolic benefits to the coral host35,36 (but see34), including a potential role in steroid processing37.
+Experimental studies have shown that decreases in its relative abundance are typical with disease38,39 or other health stressors such as bleaching 33.
+This suggests that the striking correlation between Endozoicomonas and disease is not due to pathogenesis by Endozoicomonas.
+There are several possibilities for how a non-pathogen might nonetheless increase disease, including opportunity costs in host biology (e.g., in innate immunity, permissiveness to CAMA formation), tradeoffs in microbial symbiosis (e.g., dominance of Endozoicomonas vs more diverse and potentially flexible microbiome associates with benefits for pathogen defense or resilience to environmental change), or tradeoffs driven by host physiological changes induced by Endozoicomonas (e.g., in steroid hormone processing).
+However, regardless of mechanism, if maintenance of high relative abundances of Endozoicomonas has fitness costs, they may be balanced by benefits to the host – at least under some conditions.